-I’m a UX design consultant, author, and educator.
+I’m a UX design consultant, educator, and author.

 I work with designers, software development teams, and communicators to help decide what to design, and how to design it using a system-aware and user-centered approach.

 I currently lead UX & UI work at the Institute for Quantitative Social Science at Harvard University and teach undergraduate and graduate classes in interactive and information design at Northeastern University.

 From 2004-2015 I co-owned the Boston UX firm Nimble Partners.
 In 2013, Visual Usability, Principles and Practices for Designing Digital Applications, a book I wrote with Deborah Levinson was published by Morgan Kaufmann.